 In most cases, nonsurgical remedies are enough for people to find pain relief.
 For others, however, a more structured treatment approach, or surgery, may be the best option for alleviating severe pain.

-There is a broad range of nonsurgical treatments available for sciatica treatment.
+There is a broad range of non-surgical approaches available for sciatica treatment.
 Combining one or more of these treatments with exercise will increase the success rate of pain relief.

 - Heat and/or ice.
 Heat or ice can alleviate pain, especially during the initial phase.
 Applying heat or ice for 20 minutes every two hours is recommended.
 The two may be alternated as needed.